Photos by Eirini Pajak

 Orchids are a well-known to most people for their beauty.
-They grow on every continent except Antarctica, and the blooms of these unique plants come in almost every shade of color.
+They grow on every continent except Antarctica, and the blooms of these plants come in almost every shade of color.
 In North America, there are more than 200 orchid species, and more than half of them are endangered or threatened.
-The Canelo Hills ladies’-tresses orchid, Spiranthes delitescens, which is only known to grow in five localities in southern Arizona, was described as a new species in 1990 and listed as an endangered species in 1997.
-The conservation status of this orchid was feared to be in severe decline as there was no record of it growing from 2010 to 2015.
+The Canelo Hills ladies’-tresses orchid (Spiranthes delitescens), which is only known to grow in five localities in southern Arizona, was described as a new species in 1990 and listed as an endangered species in 1997.
+The conservation status of this orchid was feared to be in severe decline, because there was no record of it growing from 2010 to 2015.

-The orchid grows in a unique habitat called cienegas, (fresh water wetlands), in southern Arizona.
-Andrew Salywon, Research Botanist and Associate Herbarium Curator at the Garden, conducts research on cienega ecology and hydrology and has spent much of his time in the field in this region of Arizona.
+The orchid grows in a habitat called cienegas (fresh water wetlands) in southern Arizona.
+Andrew Salywon, research botanist and associate herbarium curator at the Garden, conducts research on cienega ecology and hydrology and has spent much of his time in the field in this region of Arizona.
 Through a grant from the U.S. Fish and Wildlife Service, Salywon and a team of researchers from the Garden and Arizona State University began assessing the orchid’s population status.

 “We were pretty excited to find the orchid.
-We spent four days looking last year and we found it on the last day of a three-day trip in July.
-We know it is super rare and it was pretty cool to find it,” says Salywon.
+We spent four days looking and we found it on the last day of a three-day trip.
+We know it is super rare, and it was pretty cool to find it,” says Salywon.

 There is no solid proof why the orchid was missing for six years, but there are multiple hypotheses why it may not be as common as it once was.
 It may be that these orchids grow better if the wetlands in which they grow do not have a lot of accumulated vegetation.